Ex-US president Bill Clinton secures pardon and release for jailed reporters.

 Daniel Sneider, an associate director of research at Stanford University’s Shorenstein Asia-Pacific Research Centre, said there had been weeks of quiet negotiations between the US state department and Pyongyang.

-Clinton “didn’t go to negotiate this, he went to reap the fruits of the negotiation”, Sneider told the Associated Press news agency.
+Bill Clinton “didn’t go to negotiate this, he went to reap the fruits of the negotiation”, Sneider told the Associated Press news agency.